 Tipranavir can cause serious, life-threatening side effects.
 These include liver problems, severe rash, and bleeding in the brain.

-Stop taking tipranavir (and ritonavir, the anti-HIV medicine always used with tipranavir) and contact your health care provider right away if you have any of the following symptoms that may signal liver damage:
+Stop taking tipranavir (and ritonavir, the HIV medicine always used with tipranavir) and contact your health care provider right away if you have any of the following symptoms that may signal liver problems:

 - Loss of appetite.

 - Yellowing of your skin or the whites of your eyes (jaundice).

 - Dark-colored urine.